ChangLabUcsf/intonatang/docs/source/timit.rst

 ============

-The timit module is used for calculating phoneme-related responses, phonetic selectivity, and creating data structures used by the pitch temporal receptive field analysis
+The timit module is used for calculating phoneme-related responses, phonetic selectivity, and creating data structures used by the pitch temporal receptive field analysis.

-.. automodule:: timit
+.. automodule:: intonatang.timit
    :members: